sinasamaki/ChromaDial/docs/src/content/docs/reference/dial-state.md

 ### degreeRange
 **Type:** `ClosedFloatingPointRange<Float>`

 The allowed range of rotation.
 The dial will clamp values to this range.
+This is always `0f..sweepDegrees`.

 ### interval
 **Type:** `Float`